Seasonal Plumbing Maintenance Tips for Your Asheville Area Home

 7. Check your filters

 Check and change the cartridges or media in your sediment filters, fridge water filters, or water softeners.
-Here are some simple steps to do it: Turn off the water.
-Unscrew the outer housing.
-Remove and throw away the old filter cartridge.
-(You might want to have a bucket underneath.)
-Remove and lubricate the O-ring with clean plumber’s faucet grease and put it back in place.
+Here are some simple steps to do it: First, shut off your water.
+Then, unscrew the outer housing and remove and throw away the old filter cartridge.
+(You might want to have a bucket underneath first!)
+Next, remove and lubricate the O-ring with clean plumber’s faucet grease and put it back in place.
 Fit new filter cartridge over the centering knob in the bottom of the housing.
-Screw housing onto cap and hand-tighten.
-Turn water supply back on.
-Now your water filtration system can do its job!
+Then, screw the filter housing onto cap and hand-tighten.
+Finally, turn your water supply back on.
+Now your water filtration system can do its job properly!

 8. Check your shower heads